ringerc/otel-express-node-instrumentation-issue/README.md

 GET request to /test
 ```

-## Server output for GET request (start:separate)
+## Server output for GET request

-When the tracing support is loaded using `--require ./dist/tracing.js`, a trace
+In the original version (commit c6c2945), only `http` traces were emitted, not
+`express` traces.

+This is because I was using `--external:request` on my `esbuild` command line
+so the http instrumentation could instrument the `request` module.
+But I did
+*not* list `--external:express`, so the Express server was bundled and could
+not be instrumented.

-span is emitted by the `@opentelemetry/instrumentation-http` instrumentation,
+As a result, a trace span was emitted by the
-but *not* by the
+`@opentelemetry/instrumentation-http` instrumentation, but *not* by the
 [`@opentelemetry/instrumentation-express`](https://github.com/open-telemetry/opentelemetry-js-contrib/tree/main/plugins/node/opentelemetry-instrumentation-express)
 instrumentation: